diogoaurelio/schedoscopeWiki/Metascope-Primer.md

 The lineage graph is a visual representation of the data lineage information.
 It helps the user to get a better understanding of the relations between the datasets and allows him directly to navigate to depended or subsequent views.

 ## Table partitions
+This section displays all partitions on the table.
+It shows the partition parameter and their values, the status of the partition, the last successful transformation and the duration.

 ![Partitions](images/partitions.png)

+Furthermore detailed lineage information on partition level is given.
+The table shows for each partition the direct dependencies and successors.
+This enables the user to navigate through the data on partition level.

 ## Data sample and distribution
 The sample sections shows a small (ten rows) data sample of the current table.
-If the table is partitioned, the user is able to retrieve a sample for a given parameter or partition.
+If the table is partitioned, the user is able to retrieve a sample for a specific parameter or partition.

 ![Data sample](images/sample.png)